subfuzion/voting-demo/scripts/python/README.md

 pip install -r requirements.txt
 ```

 Create a cluster.
-Set environment variables as appropriate for PROJECT_ID and
+This operation takes approximately five minutes.

-REGION.
-Set CLUSTER_ID to the name you want to use for your new Autopilot
+Set environment variables as appropriate for PROJECT_ID and REGION.
+Set
-cluster.
+CLUSTER_ID to the name you want to use for your new Autopilot cluster.

 ```text
 export PROJECT_ID=my-project